 Accepting Big Money: Representing the People?

-For example, there is no proper regulation for the food industry nor for meat, nor for plant-based food.
-The evidence lies in all the recent outbreaks that we have experience from the food industry (in meat and plant-based products) all based in the U.S. due to the deregulation within the industry which was implemented by the government to facilitate corporations to self-regulate their production.
+For example, there is no proper regulation for the food industry (meat, or for plant-based food).
+The evidence lies in all the recent outbreaks that we have experienced from the food industry (in meat and plant-based products) all based in the U.S. due to the deregulation within the industry which was implemented by the government to facilitate corporations to self-regulate their production.

 Deregulation and the Free Market: A Goldmine for Corporations

 We know that the meat industry is harming the environment by causing deforestation as a result of acquiring land, legal or illegal, for cattle and other animals, and the Co2 emissions coming from the production process.
 But there is not much said about the harm caused by plant-based production.
 Even if you choose to become vegan there are still plant-based products that also cause harm to the environment mainly because there is no proper control and no transparency.
 Corporations are able to choose the most convenient methods through the use of big money to obtain the licenses needed to obtain the raw materials they need for their products.